WeisongZhao/rl_positivity_sim/README.md

 The uncertainty assessment is actually an <b>open question</b>, and I thought that there still exists no golden-standard/solution for all cases.<br><br>

 The map has been explored bit by bit, now is indeed a good opportunity for the developers to solve/understand the illed-posed inverse problem futher.
-By now, the <a href="https://www.researchsquare.com/article/rs-279271/v1">sparse deconvolution</a> still depends on the "human-eye checklisk" and I wish that I and my colleagues, and other developers could somehow moderate this imperfection in the future.<br><br>
+By now, the <a href="https://www.researchsquare.com/article/rs-279271/v1">sparse deconvolution</a> still depends on the "human-eye checklist" and I wish that I and my colleagues, and other developers could somehow moderate this imperfection in the future.<br><br>

 </p>